KooroshRZ/CTF-Writeups/TMU2021/Crypto/435/index.md

         key = "".join(tlist1)
 ```

-Here is the resul we got one key
+Here is the result, we got a key
 ```
 key = '0XhN2!8d%8Slp3Ov'
 ```

 ## Decrypt previous block
-Now we should repeat the steps we did for last block untl we reach first block and find `IV` which is our flag
+Now we should repeat the steps we did for last block until we reach first block and find `IV` which is our flag
 ```python
 def find_IV():
     key = "0XhN2!8d%8Slp3Ov"